 Office for Inclusive Community

-The Office for Inclusive Community (OIC) oversees the multicultural resource center (MRC) and the Peer Mentor Program (PMP).
-The office also sponsors diversity and inclusion events throughout the year, celebrating the voices and experiences of underrepresented communities.
-Programs in OIC provide opportunities for the community to explore the intersections of identities, celebrate cultural traditions, and engage in dialogue across difference.
+The Office for Inclusive Community (OIC) is dedicated to furthering the college’s commitment to diversity and ensuring that all members of the Reed community have an equal opportunity to learn and grow.
+The office oversees the multicultural resource center (MRC) and the Peer Mentor Program (PMP), and it sponsors events throughout the year, celebrating the voices and experiences of underrepresented communities.
+OIC programs provide opportunities for the community to explore the intersections of identities, celebrate cultural traditions, and engage in dialogue across difference.
 The MRC also supports student organizations and houses a small library of resources including magazines, books, and films.

 Visit www.reed.edu/inclusive-community for more information.